jzoran/chronos/README.md

 ## License

-This project is licensed under the MIT license: see (LICENCE)[LICENSE] for more information.
+This project is licensed under the MIT license: see [LICENCE](LICENSE) for more information.